Samdney/research-website/content/pages/crowdfunding.md

 <h3>Bank transfer</h3>
 You can send me money by bank transfer in USD (USA), GBP (GB), EUR (DE) and AUD (AU, national transfer only).
 Contact me for bank information.
 *Personal note:* Please use other ways for donations if possible.
 I don't want to know your personal data ;).

+<h2 id="Cross-subsidization">Cross-subsidization</h2>
+From time to time, I also work as artist.
+You can also support my research work by buying one or more of my artworks.
+Currently, I sell all my work over <a href="https://www.saatchiart.com/Samdney" target="_blank">Saatchi Art</a>.